 Rowley fell ill months later after finding a sealed box that he thought contained perfume.
 He gave it to his girlfriend, Sturgess, and sprayed it on her wrists, and the two were hospitalised in a critical condition.
 Sturgess died days later but Rowley has made a recovery.

-Russia’s ambassador to the EU, Vladimir Chizhov, has claimed the nerve agent came from Porton Down laboratory, a UK defence research laboratory situated 12 kilometres away from Salisbury.
+Russia’s ambassador to the EU, Vladimir Chizhov, has claimed the nerve agent could have come from Porton Down laboratory, a UK defence research laboratory situated 12 kilometres away from Salisbury.

 The laboratory's chief executive Gary Aitkenhead quashed the claims, saying it had the highest levels of security.